pypy/pypy/rpython/doc/translation.rst

    variable can contain at run-time, building flow graphs using the :ref:`Flow Object Space <flow-object-space>` as it encounters them.

-3. :ref:`rpython-typer` (or RTyper) uses the high-level information inferred by the Annotator to turn the operations in the control flow graphs into low-level operations.
+3. The :ref:`RPython Typer <rtyper>` (or RTyper) uses the high-level information inferred by the Annotator to turn the operations in the control flow graphs into low-level operations.

-4. After RTyping there are two, rather different, `optional transformations <optional-transformations>` which can be applied -- the "backend optimizations" which are intended to make the resulting program go faster, and the "stackless transform" which transforms the program into a form of continuation passing style which allows the implementation of coroutines and other forms of non-standard control flow.
+4. After the RTyper there are several optional `optimizations`_ which can be applied and are intended to make the resulting program go faster.

 5. The next step is `preparing the graphs for source generation`_, which involves computing the names that the various functions and types in